 Han F. Vermeulen

-- Anthropology, Ethnography, and Ethnology in Europe and the USA
+- Anthropology, Ethnography and Ethnology in Europe, Asia and America

 - Edited volumes on the history of anthropology and ethnology.

 Han F. Vermeulen is an anthropologist with a long-standing interest in the history and theory of anthropology.
 Currently based at the Max Planck Institute for Social Anthropology in Halle (Saale), Department “Law and Anthropology,” he was a visiting scholar at the Max Planck Institute for the History of Science in Berlin.
 Trained as a cultural anthropologist at Leiden (The Netherlands), he conducted fieldwork in North Africa (Tunisia).
 Specializing in the history of the anthropological and ethnological sciences from the eighteenth century on, he carried out library and archival research in the Netherlands, Germany, Austria, Slovakia, the United Kingdom, the United States, and Russia.

 Having convened seminars and workshops on the history of anthropology in Germany (Munich, Leipzig, Frankfurt, Mainz, Marburg), the Czech Republic (Prague), the Netherlands (Leiden, Amsterdam, Utrecht), Italy (Milan), and Sweden (Stockholm), he has published numerous articles and 10 books.